NCCA/PCCSlides/Lecture13/slides.md

 --

-## Geometric meaning of dot product
+#### Geometric meaning of dot product

 - If $\mathbf{a}$ and $\mathbf{b}$ are *two unit* vectors, their lengths are equal to 1
 - $cos(\alpha) = \mathbf{a} \cdot \mathbf{b}$
   - Note this formula works only for unit vectors!
+- If both vectors have unit length, their dot product directly measures how aligned they are
-- A geometric meaning of the dot product: cosine of the angle between two unit directions
+  - Geometrically, the dot product of two unit vectors equals the cosine of the angle between their directions.

 ---